JackLamb99/historical-figures/README.md

 ### Typography

-* The 'Galada' font from Google Fonts used for the ‘Historical Figures’ header is inspired by the more cursive handwriting that represents historical ages in modern media.
+* The 'Galada' font from Google Fonts used for the ‘Historical Figures’ header is inspired by the more cursive handwriting style that represents historical ages in modern media.
-* The 'Rubik' font from Google Fonts is clear and simple to allow users easily read necessary information quickly if required by the games fast-paced nature.
+* The 'Rubik' font from Google Fonts is clear and simple to allow users to easily read necessary information quickly if required by the game's fast-paced nature.

 ### Background & Colour Palette